+Swimming is an almost universal ability among mammals, including aquatic, semiaquatic and terrestrial species - a recent report even described competent swimming by a fruit bat.
 Mammals are secondary swimmers, meaning that even wholly aquatic species such as whales and dolphins have are descended from terrestrial ancestors, which may have returned to the water in order to access foods or escape from terrestrial predators.
 Primary swimmers are those whose entire evolutionary history is aquatic, such as fish.
-Many terrestrial mammals can swim, using cranio-caudal movements of the hind feet and/or forefeet.
-The semi-aquatic mammals, such as otters and the platypus, have physical adaptations for swimming such as webbed feet whereas the fully aquatic mammals such as whales and dolphins, manatees and seals have limbs and tails modified into flippers or fins.
-All aquatic mammals swim using vertical undulations of a flexible spine.
-This vertical movement is characteristic of mammals, and evidence of a terrestrial ancestry.
-In the primarily aquatic fish, swimming is achieved using lateral (side to side) oscillations of the body axis and tail (ref.5,ref.7).
+Many terrestrial mammals can swim, using cranio-caudal movements of the hind feet/or forefeet.
+The semi-aquatic mammals, such as otters and platypus, have physical adaptions for swimming such as webbed feet whereas the fully aquatic mammals such as whales and dolphins, manatees and seals have limbs and tail modified into flippers or fins.
+All aquatic mammals swim using vertical undulation of a flexible spine.
+This vertical movements is characteristic of mammals, and evidence of a terrestrial ancestry.
+In the primarily aquatic fish, swimming is achieved using lateral (side to side) oscillations of the body axis and tail (ref.5, 7).

 Fig. 33 Aquaticlocomotion1,Whales and dolphin produce hydrodynamic force by dorso-ventral tail beat.
 2,Fur seals and sea lions use pectoral and pelvic flippers.
 3,many terrestrial mammals swim using pedaling of hind limbs and/or forelimbs.